 When the waters break, the fluid may be clear or slightly straw coloured.
 Sometimes there may be a vague tinge of pink in the waters.
 This is normal and should not alarm you.
 If your waters have broken, you should come in for a check-up to ensure all is well with you and your baby.
-If the fluid is green or green/brown in colour or heavily blood stained, you should come into the assessment and emergency unit immediately.
-Please remember to bring with you any stained sanitary pads you have for the midwife or doctor to see.
+If the fluid is green or green/brown in colour or heavily blood stained, you should come into the emergency and assessment unit immediately.